Skip to main content

 • critically evaluate MCQ test and item design

-• examine the effects of using MCQs in the context of the learning setting, and
+• examine the effects of using MCQs in the context of the learning setting

 • record and disseminate the peer review outcomes to students and colleagues.